ecquack/Project68/README.md

 # Project68

-Project68 is a Motorola MC68xxx single board computer with a PIC18F87K22 co-processor running uCLinux 4.4.
+Project68 is a Motorola MC68xxx 16/32 bit single board computer with an 8 bit PIC18 co-processor running uCLinux 4.4.

 It connects directly to a monitor and keyboard and does not require a host computer.